Banach's Indicatrix Reloaded: Abstract

 \section{Abstract}

-S. Banach famously related the smoothness of a function to the size of its level sets.
+Banach famously related the smoothness of a function to the size of its level sets.
 More precisely, he showed that a continuous function is of bounded variation exactly when its ``indicatrix" is integrable.
-In a similar vein, we connect the smoothness of the function---measured now by its integral modulus of continuity---to the structure of its \emph{superlevel} sets.
-Our approach ultimately reduces to a continuum incidence problem for quantifying the regularity of open sets.
+In a similar vein, we connect the smoothness of a function---measured now by its integral modulus of continuity---to the structure of its \emph{superlevel} sets.
+Our approach ultimately rests on a continuum incidence problem for quantifying the regularity of open sets.
 The pay off is a refinement of Banach's original theorem and an answer to a question of Garsia--Sawyer.